The art of fly-tying

 Fly dressing has so many aspects, including an understanding of basic entomology, the identification and selection of fly-tying materials and how to work with them, tying techniques and the intriguing history of fly pattern development, as well as artistic creativity.
 Primarily the fly patterns are designed to catch fish by deception but they can also be considered as works of art that can be framed and put on display.
 However, and more importantly, fly-tying provides enjoyment and a sense of achievement at all skill levels from the novice to the master tyer.

 The club organises a series of events throughout the calendar year, ranging from talks and demonstrations by guest speakers, who are well-known personalities in the fishing fraternity to individual instruction for beginners.
-We also have two friendly competitions, one off the bank and one from the boat, with trophies and prizes, for members and guests.
 Sometimes we are invited to demonstrate fly-tying at country fares and local events.

 We are commited to a programme of skill development at all levels.
 The club has a number of competent instructors who are happy to assist beginners and improvers alike in mastering the basic skills of fly-tying.
-Instruction booklets and DVD’s (available for a nominal price) are produced for club members.
 There is also some guidance on how to fish the flies successfully.

 Club business is conducted in a convivial and friendly manner with easy access to information and guidance on all types of fly-fishing.
 The combined membership has a wealth of information, on how and where to fish, which is freely available for those who need it.